PoulpY2K/roleplay-timeline-bot/README.md

 # 🐋 Docker

-To start your application:
+To start the application:

 ```
-docker-compose up -d
+docker compose up -d
 ```

-To shut down your application:
+To shut down the application:

 ```
-docker-compose down
+docker compose down
 ```

-To view your application's logs:
+To view the application's logs:

 ```
-docker-compose logs
+docker compose logs
 ```

 For the full command list please view the [Docker Documentation](https://docs.docker.com/engine/reference/commandline/cli/).